 For more than 1500 years, people have been eating black-eyed peas on New Year’s Day for good luck, and I am no exception.
-I don’t, however, particularly care for Hoppin’ John, a popular Southern dish made with black-eyed peas and rice, because I think it’s bad luck to start the New Year’s diet with a double dose of carbs.
+I don’t, however, particularly care for Hoppin’ John, a popular Southern dish made with black-eyed peas and rice, because I think it’s bad luck to start the New Year’s diet with all those carbs.
 Instead, one of my favorite ways to prepare black-eyed peas is to simmer them with some broth, vegetables, a smidgen of bacon, and a little Cajun spice for kick.
 I hope this batch will bring me luck in 2013!
 Happy New Year!

 |LUCKY BLACK-EYED PEAS|| |